-This is my third year as chair of the consortium.
-This role continues to be rewarding in terms of governance, participation and the ongoing improvements to palliative care provision across the region.
+This is my fourth and final report as chair of the consortium as I will be leaving for pastures new at the end of August 2016.
+This role has been extremely rewarding as I watch and participate in continued improvements to the palliative care provision across the region.

-2014-15 has seen a year of consolidation of activities for the consortium.
-In particular, however, the highlights for the year include:
+2015-16 has seen a further year of consolidation of activities for the consortium.
+In particular the highlights for the year include: